talkohavy/guides/docs/programming/npm.md

 You can use the `.npmignore` to blacklist files and folders from getting to the final package output that'll be published on npm.

-However, since we'll be using the `divide & conquer` approach, the use of `.npmignore` will be minimal, if any.
+However, since we'll be using the `divide & conquer` approach, the use of `.npmignore` will most likely not be needed.

 ### - D. npm login Deep Dive